matteobarbieri00/PedestrianProject/README.md

                 4: Whatch the passageway evolve with both the order parameter and dynamic floor field.

         flux.py
-            Here the gaph of the flux in function of the density is made.
+            Here the graph of the flux in function of the density is made.